mvolkmann/context-easy/README.md

   It should return true for elements to be retained and false for elements to be filtered out.

+- `context.get(path, defaultValue)`\
+  This returns the value at a given path.
+  The optional default value is returned if there is nothing at the path or the value is undefined.

 - `context.increment(path)`\
   This increments the number at the given path.
   An optional second argument specifies the amount